Local central limit theorem for triangle counts in sparse random graphs: Introduction

 The distribution of $X_H$ past the threshold is also well-understood.
 To explain that, we write $\mu_H := \Ex{X_H}$ and $\sigma_H^2 := \Var{X_H}$, and we let $X_H^{*}:=(X_H-\mu_H)/\sigma_H$ be the normalised subgraph count.
 We say that $X_H^{*}$ converges in distribution to a random variable $X$, or write $X_H^{*} \xrightarrow{d} X$ for short, if for every $x \in \mathbb{R}$ we have $\Pr{X_H^{*} < x} \to \Pr{X < x}$ as $n$ tends to infinity.
 Early developments in this subject (see ~\cite{kar-ruci,nowicki1988subgraph}) culminated in the work of Ruci{\'{n}}ski~\cite{rucinski1988small}, who showed that $X_H^{*}$ converges in distribution to the standard normal random variable $N(0,1)$ if and only if $p \gg n^{-1/m(H)}$ and $n^2(1-p)\gg 1$.
 Later, Barbour, Karo\'nski and Ruci\'nski~\cite{barbour1989central} were able to substantially improve the bounds on the error function in the central limit theorem for $X_H$.
 In the 1990s, Janson~\cite{janson1994orthogonal} built upon the techniques used in~\cite{nowicki1988subgraph} to study central limit theorems for joint distributions of subgraph counts.

-A fairly natural question which arises from the work of Ruci{\'{n}}ski~\cite{rucinski1988small} is whether $\Pr{X_H = x}$ is asymptotically equal to the density of the normal random variable $N(\mu_{H},\sigma_{H})$.
+A fairly natural question which arises from the work of Ruci{\'{n}}ski~\cite{rucinski1988small} is whether $\Pr{X_H = x}$ is asymptotically equal to the density of the normal random variable $N(\mu_{H},\sigma_{H})$ at $x$, for every $x$ in the support of $X_H$.
 A positive answer for this question has been referred to as a local central limit theorem.
 In 2015, R\"ollin and Ross~\cite{rollin2015local} showed that if $n^{-1} \ll p = O(n^{-1/2})$, then a local central limit theorem holds for triangle counts.
 Later, this result was extended by Gilmer and Kopparty~\cite{gilmer2016local} for triangle counts and every constant $p \in (0,1)$.
 They also conjectured that a local central limit theorem should hold for $X_H$ for every connected graph $H$ as long as $p \gg n^{-1/m(H)}$ and $n^2(1-p)\gg 1$.
-Our main theorem below states that indeed the Gilmer--Kopparty conjecture is true for triangle counts.
-This establishes the first local central limit theorem above the so-called $m_2$-density.
+Our main theorem below states that indeed the Gilmer--Kopparty conjecture is true for triangle counts by establishing the first local central limit theorem above the so-called $m_2$-density threshold -- specifically at $n^{-1/2}$ for triangle counts -- and thus closing the gap in the results mentioned above.